zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Overview

-When defining a relation, you can use referential action to control what happens when one side of a relation is updated or deleted, by setting the `onDelete` and `onUpdate` parameters in the `@relation` attribute.
+When defining a relation, you can use referential action to control what happens when one side of a relation is updated or deleted by setting the `onDelete` and `onUpdate` parameters in the `@relation` attribute.

 ```prisma
 attribute @relation(